 1986 – 8th overall pick (G Ron Harper) – Grade: C

-- With their fourth compensatory pick from the Stepien fiasco, the Cavs finally seemed to hit a home run by selecting Ron Harper.
+With their fourth compensatory pick from the Stepien fiasco, the Cavs owners finally seemed to hit a home run by selecting Ron Harper.
 In 3+ seasons, Harper averaged 20 points, 5 rebounds, 5 assists, 2 steals and 1 block per game.
-Despite those numbers, the Cavs packaged him in a trade to the L.A.
+Despite those numbers, Cleveland packaged him in a trade to the L.A.
 Clippers for the rights to Danny Ferry.
-The following schematic describes the one-sided nature of that trade.
-Hint: the Cavs lost.

 REPLACEMENT 1ST ROUND PICK 1986

 From 1983-1986, the Cavaliers got four extra 1st round picks because of Stepien’s ineptitude.
 As previously discussed, the 1983 pick failed to deliver.
 With respect to the 1984 pick, the Cavs converted it into a potentially valuable pick (Dell Curry – Steph’s Dad), but lost him in the expansion draft.
 Why didn’t the team protect a player averaging ten points, two rebounds and two assists per game?
 Given all the other idiotic decisions by Cleveland in the early 1980s, this one is often overlooked.